 Previous and current research

 Small-angle X-ray scattering (SAXS) reveals low-resolution (1-2 nm) structures of biological macromolecules and functional complexes in solution.
-Recent experimental and methodical developments have significantly enhanced the resolution and reliability of the SAXS-based structural models have increased significantly over the past decade.
+The resolution and reliability of SAXS-based structural models have increased significantly over the past decade.
 Subsequently, biological SAXS revealed a rapid growth of popularity in the scientific community worldwide.

 Our group leads the development of novel approaches for SAXS data analysis and interpretation.
 We have developed methods for ab initio shape reconstruction, rigid body modelling, analysis of flexibility and oligomeric composition from SAXS data, widely employed in the community.
-Particular attention in our work is given to the joint use of SAXS with other methods including crystallography, NMR, electron microscopy and bioinformatics.
-We developed the world’s most used programme package, ATSAS, employed by more than 10,000 users from more than 50 countries.
+Particular attention in our work is given to the joint use of SAXS with other structural and bioinformatics methods for hybrid modelling.
+The methods are implemented in the world’s most used SAXS program package, ATSAS, presently employed by more than 16,000 users from over 50 countries.

-In collaborative projects with the users from the ever-growing SAXS community, group members offer advice on sample preparation and provide help with data collection, but also with structural modelling.
-SAXS is employed to study overall structural organisation of macromolecules and conformational transitions of macromolecules or complexes (Figure 2) and also to quantitatively characterise oligomeric mixtures, intrinsically unfolded proteins, hierarchical systems and other objects of high biological and medical importance.
-Figure 1 illustrates the study of the structure and regulation of human muscle α-Actinin by a combination of crystallography and SAXS.
-Molecular modelling revealed structural flexibility is essential for the crosslinking of antiparallel F-actin.
+In collaborative projects with the users from the ever-growing SAXS community, group members offer advice on sample preparation and provide help with data collection, analysis and structural modelling.
+SAXS is employed to study overall structural organisation and conformational transitions of macromolecules or complexes (Figure 2) and also to quantitatively characterise oligomeric mixtures, intrinsically unfolded proteins, hierarchical systems and other objects of high biological and medical importance.

 Future projects and goals